Baragoi

 Baragoi is a market town in Kenya, lying north of Maralal and east of the Suguta Valley.
 It is located in Samburu County.
 The entire Baragoi division has a population of nearly 20,000 (1999 census) comprising mostly people from the Samburu and Turkana tribes.

-The main access road to Baragoi is the A4 road from Rumuruti-Maralal-Baragoi, which as of 2019 was being tarmaced from Rumuruti up to Maralal.
-The stretch of 108 km from Maralal to Baragoi is still unpaved.
+The main access road to Baragoi is the A4 road from Rumuruti-Maralal-Baragoi, which as of 2019 was tarmac from Rumuruti to Maralal.
+A stretch of 108 km from Maralal to Baragoi is still unpaved.